 This resistance is vital – not least because it’s a minority of the people that support this government (taking into account the proportion of the electorate that actually voted in support of it) and a majority of people that will no doubt suffer from the actions this government takes.

 I want to do something about this.
 Now is not the time for prevaricating and blog writing (!) but for activism, of course.
-But I’m not sure that marching on Westminster is the answer for me – and I refuse to blame those people who voted differently from me or say that they are ‘wrong’.
-Isn’t talk of a ‘fight’ just adding to the creeping sense of anger, fear and hopelessness that has polarised our communities and put the elite back in power?
+I wouldn’t deny though that many times blogs can help people bring about substantial changes, once they have amassed a certain number of followers who read them on a regular basis.
+Certainly, it can be one of the most effective ways to reach out to the educated mass, and those interested to go down this route can learn here how to start their own blog page, in case they don’t already have one.
+But I choose the path of direct action.
+However, I’m not sure that marching on Westminster is the answer for me – and I refuse to blame those people who voted differently from me or say that they are ‘wrong’.
+Isn’t talk of a ‘fight’ just adding to the creeping sense of anger, fear, and hopelessness that has polarised our communities and put the elite back in power?
 If we shout and rage, don’t we just help perpetuate ‘divide and rule’.

 Maybe now really is the time to ‘be the change’, to be bold and brave and say ‘enough’ to all that hate.
 What kind of a world to we want it to be?
 I’d like a world full of kindness and hope, empathy and ideas.
 I’d like people to talk and listen, not shout and blame.